VinzDChtml/Bunch-of-Java-Codes/README.md

-# Information about this project
+# Information about this project of java
 My name is Marvin Bernard i am studying at Durham College learning about how to code in java.